Spectroscopic confirmation of a dust-obscured, metal-rich dwarf galaxy at z~5: Data

-Given that the $A_{v}-M_{*}$ relation seems not to evolve with redshift \citep{Shapley2023}, we chose to not evolve the selection either.
-CEERS-14821 had a probability of 96.8\% of being inside the selection and is the only object with available spectroscopic data.
-For further details on the SED fitting and selection criterion, we refer to Bisigello et al. in prep.
+Given the finding of no redshift evolution in the $A_{v}-M_{*}$ relation at least out to $z=6.5$ \citep{Shapley2023}, we chose to not evolve the selection either.
+CEERS-14821 had a 96.8\% probability of being inside the selection and is the only object with available spectroscopic data.
+For further details on the SED fitting and selection criterion, we refer to Bisigello et al. (in prep).
 In Appendix \ref{sec:images} we report the images and the photometric fluxes.
-CEERS-14821 is robustly detected in the four filters at the longest wavelengths, and it is spatially resolved in two of them (F277W, F356W).
+CEERS-14821 is robustly detected in the four filters at the longest wavelengths, and it is spatially resolved in two of them (F277W and F356W).